Abdumannonov-Samandar/Abdumannonov-Samandar/README.md

 # Samandar Abdumannonov

 ## About me
-Frontend Engineer at ShahNur Software: I am responsible for creating user-friendly and intuitive web interfaces using modern frontend technologies.
-I have advanced skills in HTML, CSS, JavaScript, as well as libraries and frameworks such as React and Next.
-I work closely with backend developers, UX/UI designers, and project stakeholders to improve user experience, improve website performance, and ensure responsive design.
-My focus is on site speed optimization, responsive design and accessibility improvements.
+Frontend Engineer at ShahNur Software: I excel in building seamless, intuitive web interfaces using cutting-edge frontend technologies, including HTML, CSS, JavaScript, React, and Next.js.
+With a strong focus on delivering optimized, high-performance websites, I work closely with backend developers, UX/UI designers, and project stakeholders to create responsive, accessible, and user-centered digital experiences.
+My expertise lies in enhancing site speed, improving responsiveness, and ensuring web accessibility, all while maintaining a polished and efficient user experience.

 ## Skills